Projective and anomalous representations of categories and their linearizations: From anomalous representations to linear representations

 \subsection{From anomalous representations to linear representations}

-We begin by defining the main character of this Section, by generalizing diagram \eqref{diagr:def-G-alpha}. \begin{definition} Let $\mathcal{C}$ be a category and $J\colon\mathcal{C}\to 2\Vect_\K$ be a functor.
+We begin by defining the main character of this Section, {namely the category $\mathcal{C}^J$}, by generalizing diagram \eqref{diagr:def-G-alpha}. {This amounts to performing a Grothendieck construction, so that the properties of $\mathcal{C}^J$ are an instance of the straightening/unstraightening yoga in higher category theory, see \cite{htt}. } \begin{definition} Let $\mathcal{C}$ be a category and $J\colon\mathcal{C}\to 2\Vect_\K$ be a functor.
 The \emph{extension of $\mathcal{C}$ with anomaly $J$} is the category $\mathcal{C}^J$ defined by the lax homotopy pullback